26 September 2024

 In its place: God’s kingdom.

-Patriarchy is simply another kingdom Jesus intends to overthrow, and one which has no business existing under his rule.
+Patriarchy is simply ">another kingdom Jesus must overthrow, and one which has no business existing under his rule.
 He already had his apostle Paul spell out what he wants:

-Note Paul starts the passage with ypotassómenoi allílois/“[when you’re] submitting to one another,” not the next verse, “ai gynaíkes tois idíois andrásin”/the women to their own men,” which a lot of bibles translate by inserting the command “submit.”
-Today’s wannabe patriarchs love that command, and use it to boss around their women.
-But it’s not in the text.
-We’re submitting to one another.
+Today’s wannabe patriarchs ignore everything but the verse which tells women to submit, and use it to boss around any woman they can intimidate.
+But again, we’re to submit to one another.
 Women to their men; men to their women. ’Cause in Christ, we’re equal.
 Ga 3.28 No patriarchs, no matriarchs.
 Jesus is our only Lord, and we’re sisters and brothers under his rule.
 Lk 23.10, Mt 23.8

 Men are to submit to their women by loving ’em like Jesus loves his church.
 And the way he rules his church is by serving his church.
 He takes care of us.
 He loves us.
 He supplies our needs.
 He doesn’t treat us as subjects, like a patriarch would; he treats us as friends.
 He listens to us, has compassion on us, and forgives us.
 Today’s patriarchs, by comparison, are only interested in enforcing their own will, and submit to no one.

 Yeah, women are to submit to their men.
 But men are to submit right back.
-And ypotásso/“submit” is not to be understood as obedience—I tell you what to do, and you submit to me like an employee or student or slave.
-That’s wholly inappropriate in the kingdom; only Jesus is Lord.
+And not submit in the sense of obedience—I boss you around, you boss me around, and we engage in some bizarre game of domination chicken.
+It’s wholly inappropriate in a kingdom where only Jesus is Lord.
 We submit to one another in that we present our ideas for fellow Christians’ consideration.
-We don’t just unilaterally act on our own, like we’re accountable to no one.
+We can’t just unilaterally act on our own, like we’re accountable to no one.
 We’re accountable to everyone.
 A husband who doesn’t care what his wife thinks ’cause he’s the boss, isn’t being loving and kind and Christlike.
 He’s being a fruitless jerk.
 A parent who doesn’t care what their kids want is provoking ’em to anger—something Paul instructed us not to do.
 Cl 3.21

 As you can see, God expects way better of us than patriarchy, a system which has no business in God’s kingdom.
 His followers have no business perpetuating or defending it.
 On the contrary: Knock it down whenever you can.
-Jesus, not the patriarch, is Lord.
-Set in its place God’s kingdom.
+Set up in its place God’s kingdom, where Jesus, not the patriarch, is Lord.